What is the art of what you do?

 How much of the brain does medical science really understand?

-Much of the brain we don’t use - and much of it we don’t understand.
+Much of the brain we don’t use — or at least we don’t completely understand how it is used.
 The brain is by far the most complex organ in the body.
 The biology of medicine has advanced dramatically over the last century and we certainly understand much more than we once did.
-That includes the biology of neurons, genetics, neurotransmitters and chemicals in the brain, and that’s led to tremendous advances in therapy in many medical diseases, whether it be epilepsy, multiple sclerosis, stroke, and in my area - neuromuscular disorders.
+That includes the biology of neurons, genetics, neurotransmitters and chemicals in the brain, and that’s led to tremendous advances in therapy in many medical diseases, whether it be epilepsy, multiple sclerosis, stroke, and in my area - neuromuscular and movement disorders and spasticity.

 You’ve put much effort into researching focal dystonia.
 What exactly is it?